GoogleChrome/developer.chrome.com/site/en/blog/high-definition-css-color-guide/index.md

 One of the first color spaces to orient itself towards human language and communication, HSL (hue saturation and lightness) offers all the colors in the sRGB gamut while not requiring your brain to know how red, green and blue interact.
-Like RGB, it also originally had commas in the syntax, but moving forward, commas are no longer required.
+Like RGB, it also originally required commas in the syntax, but moving forward, commas are no longer required.

 ```css